BrotherHuntley/Calendar-Bot/README.md

 ## Project Description

-This website is designed to take user input, process it, then download the necessary files.
+This website is designed to take user inputed event details including: ID, Name, Date, Time, Reminder Period, and Description.
+The program then processes the data to download an .ics and .vcs file as well as a .txt file with a google calendar link.
+I plan to add software to output a txt file with usable html elements to embed in an email.
+Here is a brief description of how it was built:

 The HTML was built with a standard form utilizing [Bootstrap](https://getbootstrap.com/), nothing revolutionary here.